itsjfx/node-steam-web-account-manager/README.md

 - `restrictAccess` - `true` if you want to limit access by IP address (see `allowedAddresses`)
 - `allowedAddresses` - An array of IP addresses that are allowed access if `restrictAccess` is `true`

 You may have noticed that there's no options for HTTPS.
 This is currently unsupported.
-Use nginx or Apache as a proxy if you want HTTPS for now.
+Use nginx as a proxy instead.

+For frontend configuration please make sure you modify the SERVER_URL varialbe in the main.js file.

 ## Deployment